Pros

 - • Requires understanding of compliance mandates (PCI-DSS, GLBA) to fully grasp the risk logic

-Operating offensively within a Tier-1 financial institution fundamentally alters your methodology.
-In a standard assessment, taking down a QA server might warrant an apology.
-In banking, triggering a denial-of-service on a SWIFT gateway or interrupting an overnight batch-processing queue is an immediate termination event with potential regulatory fallout.
+Testing a Tier-1 financial institution is a completely different game than a standard assessment.
+In most environments, accidentally taking down a QA server might get you an awkward apology.
+In banking, disrupting a SWIFT gateway or interrupting a batch processing run means immediate termination and potential regulatory consequences.

-The mandate is a targeted assessment of a newly developed internal payment reconciliation API.
-It’s a gray-box test, conducted remotely through a hardened VDI jumpbox.
-I know the SIEM is watching.
-I know the IDS is active.
+The target is a newly built payment reconciliation API.
+I’ll be testing remotely through a hardened VDI jumpbox, and I know the SIEM and IDS are both watching.

-I ignore the load balancers and WAF initially.
-I need to understand what this API actually does.
+I skip over the load balancers and WAF for now.
+What I need to understand is what this API actually does:

-- Does changing an account parameter trigger an automated batch file generation, or is it a direct database query?
+- When you change an account parameter, does it trigger an automated batch job, or is it a direct database write?

 3. Initial Access Strategy

-I use Burp Suite’s Intruder set to a slow, randomized baseline (1 request every 3 seconds) just to map the application tree.
+I use Burp Suite’s Intruder in slow mode—about one request every 3 seconds—just to map out the application structure without triggering alerts.

 GET /api/v1/reports/generate?report_type=summary&format=pdf HTTP/1.1